equinor/radix-github-actions/README.md

 Note: If `azure_client_id` is not set the action will not authenticate against Radix.

-### Github Workload Identity / Federated Credentials
+### GitHub Workload Identity / Federated Credentials

 If you are using [GitHub Workload Identity](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-github-workload-identity) to authenticate against Azure, you need to set the `azure_client_id` input parameter and leave the `azure_client_secret`  empty.

-When the `azure_client_secret` is blank, we default to signing in using github workload identity.
+When the `azure_client_secret` is blank, we default to signing in using GitHub workload identity.

 See the second example below for a complete example.